MaxArt2501/object-observe/readme.md

 ```

 That's it.
 If the environment doesn't already support `Object.observe`, the shim is installed and ready to use.

+If you only need the "light" version of the polyfill, replace `object-observe.js` with `object-observe-lite.js`.
+You can also use the minified versions of the same files (replacing `.js` with `.min.js`).

 ## Under the hood